wallabyjs/console-ninja/README.md

 - `Toggle auto-scrolling to the last log entry` when new log entries are added.
 If the output is manually scrolled up so that the last entry row is not visible, the auto-scrolling is paused until the output is manually scrolled to make the last entry row visible.

 Log viewer also supports search available via `Ctrl/Cmd + F` keyboard shortcut.

+Log viewer can be displayed `Beside File` and `In View`, there a setting to select the mode.

+In the `Beside File` mode (default), the viewer is displayed in a new separate editor group to the left from your current editor.
+In this case the view behaves like other opened editor tabs, ie. is visible in the `Opened Editors` in VS Code file explorer view.

+In the `In View` mode, the viewer is displayed as VS Code side view.
+The view can also be moved to be one of VS Code's the bottom panels.

 TODO image